Heather Haversham: Second marriage and departure

 Heather's next relationship is with an architect, Nicholas Black (Alan Rothwell).
 The two meet after Nick has a minor collision with Heather's car.
 He takes Heather's address and later calls around to sort the damage to the car.
 Heather is decorating her house with Joyce Harrington (Gil Brailey) and Nick invites himself inside to help them.
 He ends up convincing Heather to let him stay over and complete the decorating in one night.
 He manages to finish by morning and Heather develops a bond with him.
 They begin dating, Redmond described Nick as "no Paul Newman" but Heather was not concerned about good looks.
 Nick is portrayed as "cheerful and optimistic in an almost childlike way" and Heather is left falling in love with him.

 Nick draws silly cartoons for Heather and he is honest about his family life.
 Nick had previously been married to Barbara Black (Brenda Elder), but their marriage ends when she comes out as a lesbian.
 They have three children together, Ruth (Joanne Sidwell), Scott (Philip Glancy) and Adam Black (Toby King).
 Polite Adam is the easiest of Nick's children for Heather to bond with.
-She finds it difficult to cope with awkward Scott and then causes problems for Heather and Nick because she is jealous of their relationship.
+She finds it difficult to cope with awkward Scott and Ruth then causes problems for Heather and Nick because she is jealous of their relationship.
 In addition, writers introduced Nick's best friend Charlie Dawson (Philip McGough).
 Heather takes an instant dislike to Charlie, but Nick stresses that Charlie is harmless and they have a long friendship.
 Despite basically living with Heather, Nick refuses to give up his flat which he uses to meet with Charlie.

 Writers once again created relationship turmoil for Heather, who had become a firmly established as an unlucky in love character.
 Heather discovers that Nick had been cashing in cheques amounting to hundreds of pounds but could not explain where the money went.
 As an accountant, Heather uses her knowledge to take control of his finances.
 She excuses his behaviour, believing that Nick is just an eccentric person.
 She goes ahead with their wedding day and marries Nick with their friends and family in attendance.
 But Nick continues to hide away with Charlie in his flat.
 Heather presumes that Nick and Charlie are gay and are having an affair.